-Unique in Canada for its conservatory-style training, the Production + Design program studies the entertainment industry from both design and technical perspectives.
+Unique in Canada for its comprehensive approach, the Production + Design program studies the entertainment industry from both design and technical perspectives.

 Work with internationally acclaimed guest artists, directors, designers, and professional companies.

 Immerse yourself in the performing arts and attend live events across the city of Toronto — Canada's entertainment hub.